etherlinkcom/docs/docs/building-on-etherlink/bridging-xtz.md

 1. Connect your Tezos and Etherlink-compatible wallets.
 1. Select the type of transfer:

-   - **Deposit** transfers tez from Tezos layer 1 to Etherlink
+   - **Deposit** transfers XTZ from Tezos layer 1 to Etherlink
-   - **Withdraw** transfers tez from Etherlink to Tezos layer 1
+   - **Withdraw** transfers XTZ from Etherlink to Tezos layer 1

-1. Enter the amount of tez to transfer.
+1. Enter the amount of XTZ tokens to transfer.

 1. Click **Move funds to Etherlink** or **Move funds to Tezos**.

 You can monitor the status of your bridge operations on the **Transaction History** tab.

-### How bridging tez works
+### How bridging XTZ works

-The process of bridging tez between Etherlink and Tezos layer 1 uses two contracts on Tezos layer 1:
+The process of bridging XTZ between Etherlink and Tezos layer 1 uses two contracts on Tezos layer 1:

 - A bridge contract that accepts deposits and sends them to be exchanged.
 This bridge contract is not a fundamental part of the bridge; it is a helper contract that avoids limitations around tickets by forwarding them to the Etherlink Smart Rollup on behalf of user accounts.